 While the expensive rooms are completely refurbished with both hot bath and cold bath and even a private sauna.

-The cheaper rooms are more basic with an old soviet look with just a hot bath and hot/cold shower.
+The cheaper rooms are more basic with an old Soviet look with just a hot bath and hot/cold shower.

-The Sulfur bath has been a part of Tbilisi’s history from the city´s beginning.
+The Sulfur bath has been a part of Tbilisi’s history from the city’s beginning.

-3. Visit The Holy Trinity Cathedral of Tbilisi.
+3. Visit The Holy Trinity Cathedral of Tbilisi

-The construction of the Cathedral was only completed back in 2004, so it don’t offer the same amount of history as most of the other churches in Tbilisi.
+The construction of the Cathedral was only completed back in 2004, so it doesn’t offer the same amount of history as most of the other churches in Tbilisi.

-Mtatsminda Park is the highest point surrounding Tbilisi, the park has a small amusement park, a Paris wheel (that´s the highest point in Tbilisi), a lot of restaurants and small bars.
+Mtatsminda Park is the highest point surrounding the city; the park has a small amusement park, a Ferris wheel (that’s the highest point in Tbilisi), a lot of restaurants, and small bars.

 The park can be reached by bus 124 or by the Funicular railway.

 I’m neither vegan nor vegetarian, and I love the anti-vegan food.
-Georgian food, for me, is up there with Chinese, Mexican and Thai food.
+Georgian food, for me, is up there with Chinese, Mexican, and Thai food.
 Cheese and meat are used in almost every dish.

-The best and most common dish which is also considered as the national dish is called Khachapuri, a “fluffy” bread with the centre of it filled with cheese in the middle and with an egg on top of the cheese again.
+The best and most common dish, which is also considered as the national dish, is called Khachapuri, a “fluffy” bread with the center of it filled with cheese in the middle and with an egg on top of the cheese again.

 Different regions of the country have different versions of Khachapuri.
-Central Georgia’s Khachapuri looks more like a calzone than a traditional one whereas western Georgia likes to add more cheese to the Khachapuri than the rest of the country.
+Central Georgia’s Khachapuri looks more like a calzone than a traditional one, whereas western Georgia likes to add more cheese to the Khachapuri than the rest of the country.

 The Mother Georgia is located on a high hill overlooking the city, you can either walk up or you can take the cheap cable car from the eastern part of the city.

 You will enjoy a nice view of the city, similar to the top of Mtatsminda Park.

 These are sold from old babushkas on street corners to big shops on the main streets.
-It´s impossible to walk around Tbilisi without seeing a shop or two selling it.
+It’s impossible to walk around the city without seeing a shop or two selling it.